ugrid-conventions/ugrid-conventions/README.md

 waterlevel:coordinates = "lat lon" ;
 ```

 The `coordinates` attribute refers to the variables that contain the latitude and longitude coordinates.
 For a curvilinear grid these variables will share two spatial dimensions, here `nmax` and `mmax`: lat(nmax,mmax) and lon(nmax,mmax).
 In numerical models the various quantities are often computed at different locations of the mesh: staggered data.
 The standard CF-conventions don't offer specific support for this functionality and thus for every stagger location coordinates need to be provided separately: cell center coordinates, corner point coordinates, u-flux point coordinates, and v-flux point coordinates.
 The underlying topology of the mesh, i.e. how these coordinates (variable definition locations) relate to each other isn't stored in the file.
-This shortcoming is to some degree solved by the [gridspec](http://www.gfdl.noaa.gov/~vb/gridstd/gridstd.html) proposal by Balaji.
+This shortcoming is to some degree solved by the [gridspec](http://www.gfdl.noaa.gov/~vb/gridstd/gridstd.html) proposal by [Venkatramani Balaji](http://www.gfdl.noaa.gov/~vb/) and Zhi Liang.
 We introduce here attributes that link to the topological data defined above.

 ### Data variables